koalagang/awesome-browserless/README.md

 * [w3m](http://w3m.sourceforge.net/) (a text-based browser which supports image viewing)

 I would also suggest that you use [Surfraw](https://gitlab.com/surfraw/Surfraw/) and then aliasing your preferred search engine (e.g. alias ddg='sr duckduckgo') to make using text-based browsers more convienient and also [block trackers using your localhost file](https://www.youtube.com/watch?v=VPfpCVW7ZvM) or even [network level](https://pi-hole.net/).

+# Community-based?
+Currently I am the only one working on this list but feel free to make a pull request.